DataS-DHSC/media-coverage/README.md

 # media-coverage
-Tool for comparing media coverage for several themes and countries
+Tool for comparing media coverage for several themes and countries.
+Uses GDELT v2 to query.